iemilov/caafs-platform/README.md

 What is the MongoDB for?

 * store users documents in extra collection
-* store objects/devices/sensors documents in extra collection
+* store objects/devices/sensors realtions in extra collection
 * store rules documents in extra collection

 Once you have successfully deployed the resource within your azure subscription you can start with configuring it:

 **Step 10 Create database** - go to created resource via the portal --> go to collections and click on browse --> click on add Database --> give a name of your database --> click OK

 **Step 11 Create collections** - after successfully creating the database --> go to add collection --> choose the created database in the previous step --> give a collection name (for example users) --> choose storage capacity 10GB and put 400 in the throughput field to save costs.
-You should execute this step 3 tomes in order to create 3 collections (users, devices, rules)
+You should execute this step 3 times in order to create 3 collections (users, devices, rules)

 **Step 12 Get MongoDb connection string** - you will need this connection string for the application settings.
 In this case you should add the created database name (Step 10) to the connection string.
 The final connection string should look like the example below: The capital letters in the example shows the position wehere to place the database name